 Our tadpoles were all different sizes when we caught them so they were at different stages of development throughout the time that we were observing them.
 In total we had them in our house for around three months.

 Once our tadpoles lost their tail completely we released them back into our pond.
 This was something the girls really loved doing!

-I’m not an animal expert at all so any questions I had whilst raising the tadpoles I directed straight to my blogging buddy Penny from Mother Natured (thanks again Penny for letting me treat you like a free online veterinary consultant).
-She has done this activity with her own kids and given away some of her valuable tips and knowledge here.
+I’m not an animal expert at all so any questions I had whilst raising the tadpoles I directed them straight to my blogging buddy Penny from Mother Natured.
+She has also done this activity with her own kids and given away some of her valuable tips and knowledge here.

 Have you kept tadpoles for observation before?
 Trust me, they’re more interesting to watch than TV – and I think even the kids will agree with that!